RWTH-EBC/uesgraphs/README.md

 Research Center, Institute for Energy Efficient Buildings and Indoor Climate](https://www.ebc.eonerc.rwth-aachen.de/cms/~dmzz/E-ON-ERC-EBC/?lidx=1).

+This repository contains the version 2.0.
+The main goal of this repository is to add and integrate district heating models developed in [AixLib](https://github.com/RWTH-EBC/AixLib) and better visualization of simulation results.

 ## Getting started

 ### Install uesgraphs

+#### Installation using conda

+For a easier installation process we recommend using conda / anaconda.

+With conda install simple perform the following steps:

+- `conda create -n uesgraphs python=3.9`
+- `conda activate uesgraphs`
+- `pip install -e <path/to/your/uesgraphs>`
+- Verify your uesgraphs installation by running the automated tests.
+Go to your uesgraphs top-level folder and type `py.test --mpl`

+#### Manual installation

 uesgraphs relies on other packages to function correctly.
 On Windows, it may be necessary to install *shapely* and *pyproj* before uesgraphs.